SAP-samples/teched2023-XP185v/exercises/ex2/README.md

 ## Exercise 2.2 Defining a custom password policy

-By default, SAP Cloud Identity Services come with 2 password policies, Standard and Enterprise.
+By default, SAP Cloud Identity Services come with two password policies, Standard and Enterprise.
 In this exercise you will learn how to define your own password policy, based on your company's requirements.

 1. Open the **administration console for SAP Cloud Identity Services**.